-Welcome to our brand new platform which will be continuosly developed during 2017!
+Welcome to our brand new platform which will be continuosly developed.
 For news and updates please follow us on Facebook (KI DEVREG Doctoral Programme & Gendered Innovation Alliance).

 We imagine a future where gender and diversity dimensions are the "new normal".
 The Gendered Innovation Alliance at Karolinska Institutet is a potential framework for training, knowledge and experience exchange for the successful execution for inclusion of concepts of sex, gender and diversity as biological and social variables in biomedical research and education to maximize individualized/personalized patient care and endorse the development of gendered innovations.